QEF/q-e/CPV/Doc/user_guide.md

 The specific subroutines for the eDFT are in `CPV/src/ensemble_dft.f90` where you define all the quantities of interest.
-The subroutine `CPV/src/inner_loop_cold.f90` called by `cg_sub.f90`, control the inner loop, and so the minimization of the free energy $A$ with respect to the occupation matrix.
+The subroutine `CPV/src/inner_loop_cold.f90` called by `cg_sub.f90`, control the inner loop, and so the minimization of the free energy $`A`$ with respect to the occupation matrix.

 To select a eDFT calculations, the user has to set: